pjotrp/yaj/doc/DESIGN.md

 Every publication comes as a text file in a supported format (e.g., Markdown) accompanied by a metadata file in JSON-LD format.
-These publications with metadata are stored in a git repository.
-Some will be in the source tree (like the 'about' page), but others may sit anywhere.
+These publications with metadata are stored in a git repository or IPFS.
+Some will be in the source tree (like the 'about' page), but others may sit anywhere on IPFS.

 Metadata is 'named' and stored in directories which act as initial sections.
 Information gets cached in a database.
 The database gets